OpenEvalProject/evals/manuscripts/elife-35696/v2/manuscript.md

 It is clear that these different approaches have different strengths and weaknesses, and should therefore be used within the constraints of what they aim to do.
 OU modelling approaches, for example, are commonly agreed to be a very powerful approach for modelling trait diversification, though recent research has pointed towards some challenges when using such models.
 Specifically, the theoretical properties of the maximum-likelihood estimators for OU parameters can result in non-uniqueness and inaccuracy causing traditional model selection criteria to favor overly complex scenarios (Lst and Ané, 2014).
 More recent Bayesian (Uyeda and Harmon, 2014) and least-squares (Khabbazian et al., 2016) procedures, however, have proposed adjustments to traditional procedures that overcome these difficulties.
 Also multi-rate BM models have clear limitations.
 Such approaches are commonly highly parameterized (Lst and Ané, 2014) and therefore less suitable for hypothesis testing (Smaers and Mongle, 2017).
 Such models are, however, particularly useful for providing best-fit estimates of evolutionary history (Smaers and Mongle, 2017).

-## Estimating changes in mean value
+### Estimating changes in mean value

 We modeled changes in mean values along individual branches of the phylogeny using a Bayesian reversible-jump OU procedure (Uyeda and Harmon, 2014; Uyeda and Eastman, 2014).
 This procedure estimates a best-fit adaptive regime configuration of cerebellar reorganization (more info in SI), whereby ‘regimes’ are defined as a group of lineages with a similar mean value (θ in the OU model framework).
 By using a Bayesian parameter estimation procedure this approach avoids the non-uniqueness of parameter estimation inherent to maximum likelihood procedures (Lst and Ané, 2014).
 To avoid overfitting this procedure uses a conditional Poisson distribution as a prior on the number of shifts (ranging from zero to half the number of tips).
 Furthermore, this procedure allows the posterior probability (‘PP’) threshold to call a shift to be adjusted so as to provide more liberal (PP ≥0.2) or more conservative (PP ≥0.8) estimations.
 A more liberal PP threshold hereby tends to result in high recall rates (many of the true shifts are detected) and low precision (many false positives are detected), while a more conservative PP threshold tends to result in low recall rates (some true shifts are not detected) and high precision (few false positives are detected).

-## Estimating ancestral values
+### Estimating ancestral values

 Ancestral values were inferred using a multiple variance BM (‘mvBM’) approach (Smaers et al., 2016; Smaers and Mongle, 2018).
 Code to implement mvBM and phylogenetic ANCOVA is available from the 'evomap' R package (Smaers and Mongle, 2018; copy archived at https://github.com/elifesciences-publications/evomap).
 This procedure provides an estimate of evolutionary history that is based on lineage-specific rates of evolution (visualized in the ancestral phenogram Figure 3b).
 This approach has been shown to provide estimates equivalent to standard BM when the trait evolves according to that model, and to outperform it when the trait does not adhere to standard BM by improving the estimation of trait evolution in those location where the evolutionary process deviates from standard BM (Smaers et al., 2016; Smaers and Mongle, 2017).
 In Figure 3—figure supplement 2 and 3 we also report results obtained using a reversible-jump BM (‘rjBM’) method, which is a different multi-rate BM approach (Venditti et al., 2011; Pagel and Meade, 2013).
 This different approach provides equivalent results for the analyses presented here.
 Both these methods were used in a Bayesian MCMC framework using 10 million iterations and sampling every 100th iteration, which rendered normal distribution of log likelihood values for all analyses.

-## Estimating lineage-specific rates of evolution
+### Estimating lineage-specific rates of evolution

 Lineage-specific variation was compared to a baseline expectation given a standard BM model to provide estimates of how much faster evolution in a particular lineage is estimated to be relative to a gradual model.
 The amount of change observed at each branch (the difference between descendant and ancestral branches as inferred using the mvBM and rjBM approaches) was compared with a neutral scenario in which all the species in the phylogeny were simulated to evolve at a constant rate (Gómez-Robles et al., 2017).
 For these analyses, the original phylogeny was transformed to generations.
 Age at first reproduction as obtained from PanTHERIA database (Jones et al., 2009) was used as a proxy for generation time.
 When this variable was not available for a given species included in our dataset, the value corresponding to the closest species with known age at first reproduction was used.
 The time-based phylogeny was rescaled to generations by dividing each branch length by the generation time corresponding to their descendant species or descendant inferred node.
 A per-generation rate of evolution was calculated based on available data (Martins, 1994), and it was later used to simulate evolution over the studied phylogeny at that constant rate (Polly, 2017; Polly, 2004).
 Simulations were repeated 100 times for each trait and differences between descendant and ancestral values were calculated.
 The average of those differences for each branch were used as the neutral expectation of the amount of change that each branch would have accumulated had all the branches evolved at the same rate.
 The ratio between observed and simulated amounts of change per branch is lower than one for slow-evolving branches and greater than one for fast-evolving branches.

-## Testing estimated changes in mean value
+### Testing estimated changes in mean value

 Because estimation of evolutionary patterns is inherently uncertain we translated the estimated model from the Bayesian reversible-jump OU procedure into a least-squares framework.
 Least-squares analysis allows testing whether the patterning of the extant variation suggested by the evolutionary estimation is significant.
 We hereby used the least-squares solution to phylogenetic analysis of covariance (pANCOVA) (Smaers and Rohlf, 2016) to test for differences in slopes and intercepts among the extant values of the estimated regimes.
-This implementation of pANCOVA includes additional indicator variables describing group membership to the standard generalized least-squares procedure (y=Xb+ϵ) (Smaers and Rohlf, 2016).
+This implementation of pANCOVA includes additional indicator variables describing group membership to the standard generalized least-squares procedure ($y=Xb+ϵ$) (Smaers and Rohlf, 2016).
 This procedure calculates the change associated with the clades of interest in the residual variance simultaneously with the phylogenetic regression parameters, and hereby allows for a direct test of whether a model with multiple grades (assuming multiple groups with different mean trait values) provides a significantly better fit to the data than a model with only a single grade (assuming that no particular group indicates a significantly different mean trait value).
 Technical details and examples of implementation are available in Smaers and Rohlf (2016).
 Code to implement pANCOVA is available from the ‘evomap’ R package (Smaers and Mongle, 2018).
 We further include the λ parameter in order to account for the degree of phylogenetic signal in the data (Pagel, 1997).
 Considering the uncertainties involved in reversible-jump and Ornstein-Uhlenbeck modelling, this step provides a crucial confirmation that the estimated results from the modelling analyses are indeed significant.

-## Testing for differences in rate of evolution among traits
+### Testing for differences in rate of evolution among traits

 To test for differences in rate among different measures of cerebellar reorganization, we use the procedure proposed by Adams et al (Adams, 2014; Denton and Adams, 2015; Adams and Otárola-Castillo, 2013).
 This method uses a distance-based approach (Q-mode) to quantifying evolutionary rate.
 Q-mode approaches provide estimates of evolutionary rates that are numerically identical to those obtained using covariance-based implementations (R-mode).
 The advantage of the Q-mode approach is that it can be extended to high-dimensional data while maintaining appropriate Type I error and high statistical power for detecting differences in σ2 (25).
 This approach assumes a standard BM model of evolution.
 Hypothesis testing is performed by comparing the observed ratio of evolutionary rates with a distribution of possible ratios obtained under the null hypothesis that there is no rate difference between traits.

-## Model uncertainty, reliability, and effect size
+### Model uncertainty, reliability, and effect size

 Estimating patterns of evolution along individual lineages given comparative trait data and a phylogeny is an inherently uncertain endeavor (Lst and Ané, 2014).
 Several steps can, however, be taken to confirm the reliability of the estimated patterns (Smaers et al., 2017).

 First, when possible results should be translated to least-squares analysis.
 Least-squares analysis allows for hypothesis testing and can hereby confirm or falsify the patterning of the extant variation that is suggested by evolutionary modelling.
 This is particularly true for bivariate allometric analyses.
 The phylogenetic regression (‘pGLS’ [Rohlf, 2001]) and its extensions towards more complex generalized linear models (e.g. pANCOVA [Smaers and Rohlf, 2016]) are the most powerful hypothesis testing approaches for comparative data.
 Although least-squares analysis does not allow confirming lineage-specific evolutionary patterns, it is clear that the patterning of the extant variation as suggested by evolutionary modelling analysis is expected to produce significant results when used in least-squares analysis.
 Because observed power is a simple function of the observed P-value in least-squares analysis (Hoenig and Heisey, 2001), tests that produce significant results can be considered to have high power.

 Second, proxies of effect size can be calculated for evolutionary patterns that have been estimated using OU modelling.
-Cressler et al. (2015) demonstrated that a signal-to-noise ratio (ηϕ) provides a better predictor of power than sample size.
+Cressler et al. (2015) demonstrated that a signal-to-noise ratio ($\sqrt{η}ϕ$) provides a better predictor of power than sample size.
 This ratio compares the minimum difference in mean value among regimes (multiplied by the strength of directional change among regimes) with a measure of noise intensity.
-Cressler et al. (2015) demonstrated that when ηϕ≫1, high statistical power can be inferred.
+Cressler et al. (2015) demonstrated that when $\sqrt{η}ϕ≫1$, high statistical power can be inferred.
 Such measures of effect size are crucial indicators of reliability and can thus be used to build confidence in the accuracy of estimated patterns.

 Third, reliability of the estimated patterns can further be confirmed by testing the same hypothesis using different methods with different model assumptions.
 If the same result is obtained regardless off methods used or models assumed, it can be concluded that the results are reliable.

 We followed these three steps to confirm the patterns estimated by the Bayesian reversible-jump OU procedure.
-We confirmed the statistical significance of differences in intercept among three grades using pANCOVA (Figure 3), demonstrated that ηϕ≫1 is true for the results presented in Figure 3, and that the pattern presented in Figure 3 is confirmed using pANCOVA, mvBM ancestral and rate estimation and rjBM ancestral and rate estimation.
+We confirmed the statistical significance of differences in intercept among three grades using pANCOVA (Figure 3), demonstrated that $\sqrt{η}ϕ≫1$ is true for the results presented in Figure 3, and that the pattern presented in Figure 3 is confirmed using pANCOVA, mvBM ancestral and rate estimation and rjBM ancestral and rate estimation.